Zach LaVine's Success and Achievements in Timeline

 2021: Named NBA All-Star

-In 2021, Zach LaVine was named an NBA All-Star with the Chicago Bulls.
+In 2021, Zach LaVine was named an NBA All-Star with the Chicago Bulls, marking a significant achievement in his career.

-In 2022, Zach LaVine was named a reserve for the NBA All-Star Game.
+In 2022, Zach LaVine was named a reserve for the NBA All-Star Game, marking his second All-Star selection.

 January 6, 2023: LaVine scores 41 points against the 76ers

-On January 6, 2023, Zach LaVine scored 41 points on 14-of-19 shooting from the field and 11-of-13 from beyond the three-point line in a 126–112 win over the Philadelphia 76ers.
-That was his fourth career game with at least 40 points on 70% shooting, breaking a tie with Scottie Pippen for the second most in Bulls history.
+On January 6, 2023, Zach LaVine scored 41 points, shooting 14-of-19 from the field and 11-of-13 from beyond the three-point line, in a 126–112 win over the Philadelphia 76ers.
+This was his fourth career game with at least 40 points on 70% shooting, surpassing Scottie Pippen for the second most in Bulls history.

 On October 28, 2023, Zach LaVine scored a career-high 51 points in a 118–102 loss to the Detroit Pistons.

-On November 29, 2024, Zach LaVine put up 29 points in a 138–129 loss to the Boston Celtics.
+On November 29, 2024, Zach LaVine scored 29 points in a 138–129 loss to the Boston Celtics.
 On this day, he also achieved 1,051 three-pointers made as a Bull, surpassing Kirk Hinrich as the all-time leader in three-pointers made in Bulls franchise history.